 - Delma Pallares was a merchandise manager for a Texas company that supplied groceries for the mess halls of the U.S. Armed Forces in Iraq and Afghanistan.
 She alerted the government that the company falsified the weights and expiration dates of products.
 Legal proceedings revealed that the company had bought expired food items and altered their expiration dates.
 The company paid a $15 million settlement.

 - In 2009, an aircraft manufacturing company paid a $25 million settlement after it was revealed that the company had knowingly sold defective aircraft to the government.

 - The largest settlement ever paid in a qui tam was in 2009.
 An aerospace defense company paid $325 million after it had sold defective electronic equipment to the government for use in military satellites.
 Robert Ferro, the whistleblower in the case, received $48.7 million.

-To learn more about filing a qui tam suit related to a government contract, call a San Francisco qui tam lawyer from Willoughby Brod, LLP right away at (800) 427-7020.
+To learn more about filing a qui tam suit related to a government contract, call a San Francisco qui tam lawyer from the Brod Law Firm right away at (800) 427-7020.